CommandDash/packages/dash_agent/README.md

      ];

- /// Enables you to pass in raw string and json data
+ /// Enables you to provide raw string and json data
  @override
  List<ProjectDataObject> get projectObjects =>
      [ProjectDataObject.fromText('Data in form of raw text')];